 Remove system junk files from Mac

 FonePaw MacMaster can remove all system junk files from Mac in one click.
-The junk cleaner is compatible with macOS Mojave, High Sierra, Sierra, El Capitan and more.
+The junk cleaner is compatible with macOS Catalina, Mojave, High Sierra, Sierra, El Capitan, and more.

 How to Clean iTunes Junk from Mac

 Simply removing system junks is not enough.
-You can get more space by cleaning iTunes junks with FonePaw MacMaster. iTunes will also create junk files when you are using it for iOS update, iPhone/iPad/iPod backups, music and movies downloads.
+You can get more space by cleaning iTunes junks with FonePaw MacMaster. iTunes will also create junk files when you are using it for iOS updates, iPhone/iPad/iPod backups, music, and movie downloads.

 What are iTunes junk files on Mac